vasilakisfil/Introspected-REST/README.md

 The key thing here is backwards compatibility, because it allows you to incrementally add REST HATEOAS incrementally.

-RFC5988: A means of indicating the relationships between resources on the Web, as well as indicating the type of those relationships, has been available for some time in HTML [W3C.REC-html401-19991224], and more recently in Atom [RFC4287].
-These mechanisms, although conceptually similar, are separately specified.
-However, links between resources need not be format specific; it can be useful to have typed links that are independent of their serialisation, especially when a resource has representations in multiple formats.
-Oh wait..we just figured out that having the links in there might not be the ideal.

-Final review:
-1. check paragraphs
-2. check code terms (RESTxx)
-3. check links
-4. check bolds

-who to ping: https://www.mnot.net/ Eric Wilde, Roy, wycats, Stevel Klabnik, I. Grigorik, mark nottigham, amdusen, MIKE AMUNDSEN

 The ratio of data/hypermedia of a resource

-add querying specific elements of an introspection (like links, attributes etc)

-Say that about custom capabilities like running functions or having an HTTP2 push.
-Say also that on metadata.

 #### 8.2.3.
 REST does not make it easy to integrate different APIs together
 Consider a product resource.